AndySomogyi/sbmlsolver/wrappers/Python/doc/api_reference.rst

 .. py:currentmodule:: roadrunner

-This is some text that references :mod:`roadrunner`
+This is the API Reference page for the module: :mod:`roadrunner`

+..
 The method,  :meth:`RoadRunner.test` does something.

 .. module:: roadrunner